bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Then the DC-net round would be in the, the DC-net message would be in the second round.
 But here what we act, what we here do is to this commitments to the DC-net And then sending the DC-net only in the third round, we move the DC-net to the third round and we make this interleaving of two here possible.
 Yeah, and now if you count the number of rounds, if you have F malicious users, then we need 4 plus 2 F broadcast rounds.
-And this is better than previous work, which was the original CoinShuffle, which was just all of NF rounds.
+And this is better than previous work, which was the original CoinShuffle, which was just O(nf) rounds.
 So much slower.

 ## Practical evaluation of `CoinShuffle++`.